MiloMT/WebDev-Pathway-Assistant/README.md

 #### Stack Model

-The last of the major tables with a smaller amount of information.
+The last of the major models with a smaller amount of information.
 It contains an ID for the primary key, a name and a description.
-There are no foreign keys directly in the table however it forms a one to many relationship to the stack_tools table similar to the relationship between users and user_tools.
+There are no foreign keys directly in the model however it forms a one to many relationship to the stack_tools model similar to the relationship between users and user_tools.
 The stack_tools is also treated as a subresource of stacks so that the tools associated to a stack can be easily obtained through the 'stacks/stack id/tools' end points.

+Due to the back_populating in the stack model, the stack schema has access to information about the relevant tools through the join table.

 ```python
 class Stack(db.Model):